 In this VETgirl online veterinary continuing education sponsored blog sponsored by Purina® Pro Plan® Veterinary Supplements, Maryanne Murphy, DVM, PhD, DACVN, discusses the importance of maintaining healthy hydration in cats.
-Please note the opinions in this blog are the expressed opinion of the author, and not directly endorsed by VETgirl, LLC.
+Please note the opinions in this blog are the expressed opinion of the author, and not directly endorsed by VETgirl.

 Should I lead this cat to water?
 (And if I do, will they drink?)